Break Point (film): Release

 The film had its world premiere at the South by Southwest Film Festival on March 8, 2014.
 The film went on to premiere at the Dallas International Film Festival on April 11, 2014.
 Newport Beach International Film Festival on April 25, 2014. and the Nantucket Film Festival on June 25, 2014. in April 2015, it was announced Broad Green Pictures had acquire distribution rights to the film.
 The film was released on July 21, 2015 on video on demand prior to the film being released in a limited release on September 4, 2015.

+Reception

+Break Point received generally positive reviews from critics.
+On Rotten Tomatoes the film has an approval rating of 71% based on 21 reviews.
+Christine N. Ziemba wrote in Paste that "It’s passable, light entertainment, but ultimately comes up short when reaching for deeper comedic or dramatic flair."